-- Right after your procedure, you will have another mammogram to make sure the marker is in the right place.
+- Right after your procedure, you will have a mammogram to make sure the marker is in the right place.
+A mammogram is an imaging test that takes X-ray pictures of your breast.
 After your mammogram, your technologist will place a bandage over the Steri-Strips. - Your technologist or nurse will give you the resource Caring for Yourself After Your Image-Guided Breast Biopsy (https://sandbox18.mskcc.org/pe/after\image\guided\breast\biopsy).
 It has instructions on how to care for your biopsy site. - Your radiologist will call you with your biopsy results in 3 to 5 business days (Monday through Friday).
 They will also send a report to your doctor.
 Your doctor will use the results of your biopsy to help plan your care. - If you have a MyMSK account, you will be able to see your results as soon as they're available.
 You may see them before your radiologist does.
 While some results are easy to understand, others may be confusing or worrying.
 You can choose to look at your results, but we recommend waiting until you talk with your radiologist.
 They can explain what your results mean.